kalleprkl/FSP/README.md

-A feed that with content from different sources.
+A feed with content from different sources.
 Just playing with API's.

 [frontend](https://github.com/kalleprkl/FS-project)